orbitalindex/awesome-space/README.md

 ### Spacecraft Software

 * [Core Flight System](https://github.com/nasa/cfs) - NASA portable and extendable flight software framework with extensive flight heritage and a growing suite of applications and platform ports
+* [cFS Basecamp](https://github.com/cfs-tools/cfs-basecamp) - Provides a lightweight environment to help you learn NASA’s cFS and create app-based solutions for your projects.
+The built-in hands-on tutorials shorten the path to productivity.
 * [FossaSat-1](https://fossa.systems/fossasat/) - Hardware designs and software for the FossaSat-1 Pocketqube satellite ([GitHub](https://github.com/Bambofy/FossaSat-1))
 * [JPL F Prime](https://github.com/nasa/fprime) - F Prime (FÊ¹) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications, originally developed at the Jet Propulsion Laboratory.
 * [KubOS](https://www.kubos.com/kubos/) - An open-source flight software framework for satellites